zcaceres/easy-agent/README.md

 ## Why?

-- There's a LOT of plumbing in AI SDKs.
+- There's too much plumbing in AI SDKs.
 You spend more time parsing JSON than iterating on your agent.
 - TS > Python if you're already working in web apps.
 - You only need two concepts to make an awesome AI Agent: Agents and Tools.
 This package hides everything else and focuses on a good experience with those two concepts.